Overview

 Multi-turn Conversations

-# Multi-turn conversation
+# Multi-turn conversation with message history

 # First message

-response1 = conversation.add_message(
+response1 = client.chat.completions.create(

 )

-print("AI:", response1.txt)
+print("AI:", assistant_reply)

 # Follow-up question

-content="Can you give me a specific example of the single responsibility principle?"
+"content": "Can you give me a specific example of the single responsibility principle?"

 )

-print("AI:", response2.txt)
+print("AI:", response2.choices[0].message.content)

-# Get conversation history
+# Full conversation history is in messages list

-for message in history:
+for msg in messages:

 Context Management